 - Complete all coursework at the host school abroad (including a thesis or dissertation, if required) to obtain the Villanova JD degree as well as the host school LLM degree.

 - Understand that during the year of study abroad, the student can serve only in a limited capacity on the Villanova Law Review, Villanova Environmental Law Journal or Jeffrey S. Moorad Sports Law Journal, and cannot remain a member of the Moot Court Board.

-- Understand that the student will likely receive the JD degree in September after completion of the course and thesis requirements for the JD and the LLM (e.g., a student who would have received the JD in May 2015 will receive the degree in September 2015).
+- Understand that the student will likely receive the JD degree no earlier than September after completion of the LLM program’s coursework (e.g., a student who would have received the JD in May 2023 will receive the degree no earlier than September 2023).

 - Take the bar examination in February following the student’s graduation rather than in July (exceptions apply in limited circumstances for certain LLM programs).